pexip/os-rabbitmq-server/deps/rabbitmq_peer_discovery_etcd/README.md

 This plugin requires RabbitMQ 3.7.0 or later.

-For an etcd-based peer discovery and cluster formation mechanism that supports 3.6.x, see [rabbitmq-autocluster](https://github.com/rabbitmq/rabbitmq-autocluster).

 ## Supported etcd Versions

-The plugin supports etcd v2 and v3.
+The plugin supports etcd 3.4 or later and uses the current stable v3 gRPC API.

 ## Installation

-This plugin ships with RabbitMQ as of 3.7.0.
+This plugin ships with [supported RabbitMQ versions](https://www.rabbitmq.com/versions.html).
 There is no need to install it separately.

-Enable the plugin in offline mode before the node is first started:
+As with any [plugin](https://rabbitmq.com/plugins.html), it must be enabled before it can be used.
+For peer discovery plugins it means they must be [enabled](https://rabbitmq.com//plugins.html#basics) or [preconfigured](https://rabbitmq.com//plugins.html#enabled-plugins-file) before first node boot:

 ```
 rabbitmq-plugins --offline enable rabbitmq_peer_discovery_etcd